hail2u/html-best-practices/README.md

 ### Add `max` attribute to `progress` element

-With `max` attribute, the `value` attribute can be write in an easy format.
+With `max` attribute, the `value` attribute can be written in an easy format.

 Bad: